 The growing consensus amongst industry members on the importance of promoting ‘eating right’ was discernible in the commitments made by companies across food chains.

-- Edible oil industry, bakeries and ‘halwais’ have committed to phase out trans-fats by 2022 [[email protected] Freedom from trans-fats by 2022]
+- The edible oil industry, bakeries and ‘halwais’ have committed to phasing out trans-fats by 2022 [[email protected] Freedom from trans-fats by 2022]

 - Major food companies have pledged to reformulate packaged foods to reduce the level of salt, sugar and saturated fat